BlockPioneers/chipcoin-old/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new stable release versions of SpaceCoin.
+Tags are regularly created to indicate new stable release versions of Chipcoin.

-Feature branches are created when there are major new features being worked on by several people.

-From time to time a pull request will become outdated.
-If this occurs, and the pull is no longer automatically mergeable; a comment on the pull will be used to issue a warning of closure.
-The pull will be closed 15 days after the warning if action is not taken by the author.
-Pull requests closed in this manner will have their corresponding issue labeled 'stagnant'.

-Issues with no commits will be given a similar warning, and closed after 15 days from their last activity.
-Issues closed in this manner will be labeled 'stale'.

 License
 ===========================
-ChipCoin Core is released under the terms of the MIT license.
+Chipcoin Core is released under the terms of the MIT license.
 See http://opensource.org/licenses/MIT for more information.